nus-cs2103/website-base/admin/index-tic2002-fragment.md

     * If the question is is potentially relevant to others in the class, post your question in the chat room of the `TIC2002-{{ period }}` ([link]({{ url_ms_teams_class }})) MS Team.
     * Otherwise search for prof's name (`Damith Chatura RAJAPAKSE`) in MS Teams and send a private chat message.
 * **[7.00-8.00pm] Lecture briefing**:
-  * Will be done via Zoom.
+  * Will be done in Hybrid mode (i.e., you can attend F2F, or join via Zoom).
   * You are encouraged to attend the Zoom session.
 But a recording will be made available in case you can't attend the live Zoom session.
 * **[8.00-9.30pm] Post-lecture consultations**:
   * This portion will start as soon as the previous portion  (i.e., the _lecture briefing_ on Zoom) ends.